dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-an-activex-control-in-wpf.md

 ms.assetid: 1931d292-0dd1-434f-963c-dcda7638d75a
 ---
 # Walkthrough: Hosting an ActiveX Control in WPF
-To enable improved interaction with browsers, you can use Microsoft ActiveX controls in your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)]-based application.
-This walkthrough demonstrates how you can host the Microsoft Windows Media Player as a control on a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] page.
+To enable improved interaction with browsers, you can use Microsoft ActiveX controls in your WPF-based application.
+This walkthrough demonstrates how you can host the Microsoft Windows Media Player as a control on a WPF page.

  Tasks illustrated in this walkthrough include: